 Accommodation and meals

 Under normal circumstances the college is able to accommodate for the first year of study all those requiring accommodation in college housing.
-However, in order to avoid allocating rooms to those who may, for whatever reason, be unable to take up their place, accommodation will not be allocated until the middle of August.
+However, in order to avoid allocating rooms to those who may, for whatever reason, be unable to take up their place, accommodation will not be allocated until late August.

 It is usually possible to ensure that all graduates do have college accommodation for their first year, but if Mansfield accommodation is oversubscribed at the time of making these allocations, the college will use its best endeavours to secure you accommodation elsewhere in Oxford.

 Please note that Mansfield does not have its own housing for couples and families nor part-time accommodation.
 Rooms are leased for ten months, which can usually be extended to twelve.

 Mansfield College offers housing for new graduates in a number of different buildings located around Oxford.
 Most of the available accommodation is in vibrant east Oxford, between a fifteen and thirty minute walk from the main college site.
 All of the buildings offer the facilities needed for a graduate student to study at Oxford, and East Oxford has an interesting mix of shops, pubs and restaurants, as well as being the location of the University sports ground and gym facilities.
 There are differences in price between the various buildings to reflect the quality and location of the various rooms.
 The college also has a number of rooms in Castle Mill in central west Oxford, and rooms in Wellington Square in the centre of town.

 Further information on accommodation at Mansfield College is available on the college website.